Inez-y/2800-2024410-DTC08/README.md

     2. VS Code
     3. MongoDB and Studio3T
 2. Which 3rd party APIs and frameworks does the developer need to download?
-    There is no specific APIs or frameworks that need to be downloaded.
+    There are third party frameworks and APIs needed to run this project, and they can be installed by running ```npm i``` in the terminal.
 3. Do they need any API keys?
     Yes, they need OpenAI and Clarifai API keys.
 4. In which order should they install things?
 Does installation location matter?